Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after Marchenko-based target zone isolation: Theory

 \plot*{Models}{width=\textwidth} {Velocity (A) and density (B) model of the baseline study for the numerical example.
 The black dashed lines define the focal levels above ($\mathbb{S}_1$) and below the reservoir ($\mathbb{S}_2$), used for the Marchenko method.
 The solid white contour depicts the three different reservoir pockets.
 C shows the difference in velocity between the baseline and monitor study.
 The density inside the reservoir pockets is also increasing with $100 \ kg/m^3$ for the monitor study, with no density changes outside the reservoir.
 Primary 1 and Primary 2 originate from the green to blue contrast at $700m$ to $900m$ and the blue to green contrast at $1000m$, respectively.}

 Before extracting the traveltime shifts in the reservoir, the different primaries and multiples are identified.
 Primary 1 and 2 are easily detected due to the isolation of the target zone (i.e. there are no interactions from the overburden to obscure the primaries).
 Subsequently, the arrival times of the internal multiples can be approximated based on the primaries, where the arrival time of the $n$-th multiple can be approximated by the arrival time of primary 2 plus $n$ times the difference in time between the two primaries.
-The first step is now to eliminate any time shifts from a time-lapse change in the overburden.
+The first step is now to eliminate any time shifts resulting from a time-lapse change in the overburden.
 In order to do this the temporal correlation between primary 1 (i.e. the response that is not penetrating the reservoir) and primary 2 or an internal multiple (i.e. the responses that go through the reservoir) is computed.
 This gives the correlation between primary 1 and the target response below the reservoir:

-Here, $C$ is the correlation of the two responses, and $\xs{0}$ denote the position of the zero-offset traces in the data, where $\xs{S} = \xs{R}$.
+Here, $C$ is the correlation of the two responses, and $\xs{0}$ denotes the position of the zero-offset traces in the data, where $\xs{S} = \xs{R}$.
 This correlation contains the time-lag between the first reflector and P1, M1 or M2.
 Theta is a time window or mute function that isolates a specific primary or multiple as follows:

 In these equations the asterisk $*$ can be replaced with P1, P2, M1 or M2, for primary 1, primary 2, multiple 1 and multiple 2, respectively.
 Hence $t_*$ is the travel time of one of the primaries or multiples. $\epsilon$ is a small constant that defines the window, and makes sure the whole waveform is included.
 Any traveltime differences in the overburden are removed by first calculating the time-lag with primary 1 in \autoref{eqn:correlation}, i.e. the time difference between primary 1 and either P2, M1 or M2 is free from overburden interactions.
-Next, from these time-lags for both the baseline and monitor study, the traveltime shifts in the reservoir can be determined with a second temporal correlation as follows:
+After the time-lags of \autoref{eqn:correlation} have been independently calculated for the baseline and monitor study, the time-lapse traveltime shifts in the reservoir can be determined with a second temporal correlation as follows: